ebajcar/web10199/worksheets/worksheets/set03.md

+## Formulate answers to the following questions
+1. What is an algorithm?

+---

+## Exercises
+Set up a project for each problem.
+Keep all versions of your solution for each project.
+For each problem, write out the algorithm that you plan to use (and modify if your implementation deviates from your original plan).

 1. **Fibonacci numbers** (v.6) &mdash; Consider what might be the next improvement(s) to your versions.
 2. **Temperature conversion** (v.4) &mdash; Consider what might be the next improvement(s) to your versions.